'I was in my own world - it's always been that way'

 "I've always been in my own world, my own element, so lane nine was perfect for me to do what it is that I know to do and focus on myself."

-Richardson's popular triumph - many in the crowd rose to applaud her as she darted around the track in disorientated euphoria - follows that of compatriot Noah Lyles in the men's 100m event on Sunday.
+Richardson's popular triumph - many in the crowd rose to applaud her as she darted around the track in disorientated euphoria - follows that of compatriot Noah Lyles in the men's 100m on Sunday.

-Both American sprinters have emerged as influential personalities capable of transcending the sport - especially at home.
+Both American sprinters have emerged as influential personalities capable of transcending the sport - especially at home, where Richardson's nails and tattoos have attracted attention.

 Speaking on BBC TV, American eight-time world champion Michael Johnson said: "This is incredibly important because so much has been made of Richardson.